PaulaRS/findinding_data/book/syntax_exercises.md

 **Learning goals:**

 > 1. Find an RNAseq dataset for Norah and map each of the FAIR principles to it.
-> 2. Recognise why FAIRness of datasets is important.
+> 2. Recognise why the FAIRness of datasets is important.